4 Ways to Stretch Your Start-up Budget!

 As wonderful as these things are, they are not the reason people will choose to work with you.
 Most potential clients will decide to work with you before they ever see your office or equipment.
 It’s not the trappings of business that make people take us seriously.
 It’s our ability to let them know, like and trust us, based on the service and value we provide.

 I started small and eventually opened a multi-therapist office that I and my clients love, but even so, it’s not big, fancy or high-end.
 In fact, it is quite small, and completely outfitted in a charming and comfortable style – with thrift store décor!
-To this day, after 40 years in private practice, I choose to spend my money on trainings and travel, rather than fancy office furniture.
+To this day, with over 40 years in private practice, I choose to spend my money on trainings and travel, rather than fancy office furniture.

 Maybe you want fancy furniture – and that’s fine!
 But it’s not worth going into debt for it, before you’ve established a solid client base and consistent income.
 Here are a few simple tips to stretch your start-up dollars and attract high-quality clients, without breaking the budget.